 Install FydeOS on Orange Pi 5

 Ready to unleash the power of FydeOS on your Orange Pi 5 device?
-This guide will walk you through the installation process for FydeOS (and openFyde) on the entire Orange Pi 5 family, including the Orange Pi 5, 5B, and 5 Plus.
+This guide will walk you through the installation process for FydeOS (and openFyde) on the Orange Pi 5 family, including the Orange Pi 5, 5B, 5 Plus, 5 Pro, and 5 Max.

 Whether you’re a seasoned SBC enthusiast or new to single-board computers, we’ve made it straightforward.
 For newcomers, we highly recommend checking out the official Orange Pi documentation and videos to get a grasp of the basics—it’ll make this process even smoother.